chainyo/tensorshare/docs/usage/tensorshare_client.md

 The asynchronous methods are recommended for production use, as they are non-blocking and more efficient.

 !!! note
-    The synchronous methods are using the asynchronous ones under the hood wrapped in a `asyncio.run` call,
+    The synchronous methods use the asynchronous ones under the hood wrapped in an `asyncio.run` call,

 ### `ping_server`